-In addition, the Company conducts analyses of mortality, lapse, and expense experience at least once a year.
-Following the entry of Solvency II into force, the Company allocates capital requirements for exposure to underwriting risk, using the standard formula as previously stated.
+In addition, the Company conducts analyses of mortality, lapse and expense experience at least once a year.
+In addition to all of the above, according to the principles of Solvency II, the Company allocates capital requirements for exposure to underwriting risk, using the standard formula as previously stated.